Echoes93/fullstack-challenge/README.md

 # Full-Stack code challenge for Pipedrive
+Application demo is available at [echoes93.com](https://echoes93.com), with API server at [api.echoes93.com](https://api.echoes93.com).
+Please, take in note that imported data is stored in memory, which is very limited.
+I've widen it from 500MB to 1GB, but still, uploading 10MB test file 3x times is just enough to consume almost whole of available memory, and when it exceeds - service will go down and restarted by docker-compose, with no data at all.

 ## Requirements
  - Any docker-compose v3 compatible version of docker.
  - Node 8+ for local non-docker installation.

 ## Disclaimer
-This is a poor-mans take on simulating development-production pipeline, involving microservices and docker containers behind reverse-proxy.
+This is a poor-man's take on simulating development-production pipeline, involving microservices and docker containers behind reverse-proxy.
 Also, I wanted to avoid unnecessary overengineering, like staging or build servers, load balancers, orchestration frameworks and other DevOps dedicated stuff.
 Whole application is hosted on cheapest and most trusted VPS service I know - Lightsail AWS, with 500MB RAM, 1vCPU, Ubuntu and for $3,5 of 30-days uptime.
 If you know better options (key resource is RAM) and, optionally, including 3rd level domain name + TLS, like Heroku does - please, inform me. 😅

 Usually I consider using Heroku, because it is just fine for hosting demo apps, but in this particular case I wanted to use VPS + docker-compose.
 Heroku container service didn't fit my case, because it is for hosting just 1 container, without docker-compose.
 I also could go with "docker in docker" approach to enable my docker-compose on Heroku services, but I doubt that this would work well on free dynos.